Winter Park, Florida: Personal income

-The median income for a household in the city was $80,500, and the median income for a family was $130,120.
+As of 2020, the median income for a household in the city was $80,500, and the median income for a family was $130,120.
 Males had a median income of $83,738 versus $58,277 for females.
 The per capita income for the city was $65,481.
 About 7.0% of families and 9.9% of the population were below the poverty line, including 11.4% of those under age 18 and 10.2% of those age 65 or over.

-However, what opportunityatlas.org shows is that these incomes are very divided based on where you live within Winter Park.
+However, also in 2020, these incomes are very divided based on where you live within Winter Park.
 The area to the northeast of Park Ave is the most affluent part with an average household income of $44,000.
 There are still houses with significant higher incomes within these parts.
 The “Via” streets are one of the most affluent neighborhoods.
 This area includes the Isle of Sicily, a private drive that juts out into Lake Maitland with extremely expensive houses and residents such as Doc Rivers and Carrot Top.
 To the east of Park Ave, the area is slightly less affluent with an average household income of $32,000.
-However, many of these are still very expensive lakefront properties.
+Many of these are still very expensive lakefront properties.
 The lowest income area is to the west of Park Ave with an average household income of $23,000.
 Many of these houses include those built by the non-profit organization Habitat for Humanity.
 There is no local middle or elementary school for this area.